artefactual-labs/bine/README.md

           "darwin": "macos"
         }
       }
+    },
+    {
       //
-      // Option 2: Install from a Go package.
+      // Example 2: Install from a Go package.
       //
+      "name": "govulncheck",
       // The Go module path to install the binary from.
-      // "go_package": "golang.org/x/tools/cmd/stringer",
+      "go_package": "golang.org/x/vuln/cmd/govulncheck",
-      //
-      // Optional: pin a specific version or track the latest available one.
+      // Optional: pin a version or use "latest".
-      // When omitted, or when set to "latest", bine installs with `go install @latest`
-      // and keeps track of the resolved version for `bine list --outdated` and
-      // `bine upgrade`.
-      // "version": "latest",
+      "version": "latest"
     }
   ]
 }
 ```

+Each object in `bins` should use one installation strategy: either release
+asset fields such as `url` and `asset_pattern`, or Go package fields such as
+`go_package`.

 When `go_package` is used, the `version` field supports two modes: